-Name and Year of Birth Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Nicholas Austin Birth Year: 1981 Treasurer Indefinite term; since 2023 Mr. Austin joined Paralel Technologies, LLC as Senior Controller in 2022.
+Name and Year of Birth Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Brenna Fudjack, 1986 Chief Compliance Officer Indefinite term; since 2023 Ms. Fudjack joined Paralel Technologies LLC as Deputy Chief Compliance officer in 2023.
+Prior to her current role, Ms. Fudjack served as Manager, Risk & Financial Advisory for Deloitte & Touche LLP from 2022-2023; Director of Compliance for Perella Weinberg Partners Capital Management LP / Agility from 2018-2022; Compliance Officer for Shelton Capital Management from 2017-2018; and Compliance Manager among other compliance roles for ALPS Fund Services, Inc. from 2010-2017.
+Nicholas Austin, 1981 Treasurer Indefinite term; since 2023 Mr. Austin joined Paralel Technologies, LLC as Senior Controller in 2022.
 Prior to his current role, Mr. Austin served as Vice President/Fund Controller for SS&C ALPS from 2018 until 2022, and as Chief Financial Officer of Champion Medical Center from 2016 until 2018.
-Christopher Moore Birth Year: 1984 Secretary Indefinite term; since 2022 Mr. Moore is General Counsel and Chief Compliance Officer of Paralel Technologies LLC and Paralel Advisors LLC since 2021.
+Christopher Moore, 1984 Secretary Indefinite term; since 2022 Mr. Moore is General Counsel of Paralel Technologies LLC and each of its subsidiaries (since 2021).
+He is also Chief Compliance Officer of Paralel Advisors LLC since 2021.
 Mr. Moore served as Deputy General Counsel and Legal Operations Manager of RiverNorth Capital Management, LLC from 2020-2021; VP and Senior Counsel of ALPS Fund Services, Inc. from 2016-2020; and associate at Thompson Hine LLP (2013-2016).
 Mr. Moore served as a CPA for Ernst & Young (2007-2009).
-Brenna Fudjack Birth Year: 1986 Chief Compliance Officer Indefinite term; since 2023 Ms. Fudjack joined Paralel Technologies LLC as Deputy Chief Compliance officer in 2023.
-Prior to her current role, Ms. Fudjack served as Manager, Risk & Financial Advisory for Deloitte & Touche LLP from 2022-2023; Director of Compliance for Perella Weinberg Partners Capital Management LP / Agility from 2018-2022; Compliance Officer for Shelton Capital Management from 2017-2018; and Compliance Manager for ALPS Fund Services, Inc. from 2010-2017.

 Trustee Ownership of Shares.
-The Fund is required to show the dollar amount ranges of each Trustee's "beneficial ownership" of Shares and each other series of the Trust as of the end of the most recently completed calendar year.
+The Funds are required to show the dollar amount ranges of each Trustee's "beneficial ownership" of Shares and each other series of the Trust as of the end of the most recently completed calendar year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Securities and Exchange Act of 1934 (the "Exchange Act").

-As of December 31, 2022, no Trustees owned Shares of the Fund.
+As of the date of this SAI, no Trustees owned Shares of the Funds.